lschulz/ioq3-scion/README.md

 * `nextpath` Select the next path in the list.
 Useful for binding to a key.
 * `prevpath` Select the previous path in the list.
 Useful for binding to a key.

+Changed console commands:
+* `clientinfo` Prints encryption status in addition to server address.
+* `status` Shows which client connections are encrypted.

 ioquake3
 ========